 Front Room After

 When we originally walked through the house, we thought there was hardwood under the carpet!
 There was hardwood in the dining room and in all of the closets, so naturally we thought it went through the rest of the house – WRONG!
 We also opened up the walkways into the kitchen and dining room to create a more open concept feel in the space.

-It wasn’t ideal but we ended up choosing a great vinyl plank flooring option from Home Depot.
+It wasn’t ideal, but we ended up choosing a great laminate plank flooring option from Home Depot.
 We spent weeks removing all of the wallpaper, fixing all of the cracks in the walls and priming for the paint.
 Because the previous owner was a smoker, the walls were yellow and had to have an oil based primer over everything to prevent the yellow stain from bleeding through the paint.
-We kept the windows and the doors, however I removed the grid from the french doors to give the space a more modern feel.
+We kept the windows and the french doors, however I removed the grid from the french doors to give the space a more modern feel.

 Dining Room Before